Anonymous-L33/LIAD/README.md

 ## Introduction

-This repository contains the GIAR (GPT-Integrated Interpretable Architecture Recovery) tool and associated datasets for generating interpretable software architecture recovery results.
-The dataset includes 5 different projects, each equipped with ground truth architecture, architecture document, and module information extracted using GPT.
+This repository contains the LIAD (LLM-Integrated Architectural Drift Detection) tool and associated datasets for detecting architectural drift between outdated documentation and code.
+The dataset includes 5 different projects, each equipped with ground truth architecture, architecture document, and module information extracted using Large Language models (GPT/Llama).

 ## Projects Included